Sacrifice (video game): Gameplay

 In Sacrifice, players control wizards, looking over their characters from behind.
 Each match starts the player with a wizard and an altar.
 Using the keyboard and mouse, players move their wizards around a virtual world, directing armies and casting spells to eliminate their opponents.
-A player's wizard defeats an opponent by desecrating his or her altar through the magical "sacrifice" of a friendly unit.
+A player's wizard defeats an opponent by desecrating their altar through the magical "sacrifice" of a friendly unit.

 In Sacrifice, players control their character from a third-person perspective.
 Pop-up menus show the formations the characters' army can assume.

 Wizards can cast spells that harm opponents (combat spells), heal damage taken, or summon creatures.
 More advanced combat spells affect large areas of the battlefield, taking the form of tornadoes and volcanoes.
 Casting spells requires energy, which the game represents in the form of mana.
-Recovery of mana is slow, but a wizard accelerates the process by staying close to his or her altar.
-Close proximity to one of several fountains of mana scattered across the world increases his or her recovery rate as well.
+Recovery of mana is slow, but a wizard accelerates the process by staying close to their altar.
+Close proximity to one of several fountains of mana scattered across the world increases their recovery rate as well.
 A wizard can monopolize a mana fountain by erecting a structure known as a manalith over it.
 Because mana can always be regained, it is an infinite resource.
 Souls are the other type of resource in this game; they are used, along with mana, to summon creatures, who form the mainstay of the players' offensive capability.
 Unlike mana, souls are limited in quantity.
 Players start with a few souls and increase their resources by locating unclaimed souls, or by converting the souls of unfriendly creatures their wizards have killed.

+One the player's priest is carrying a dead enemy's soul to the player altar for cleansing.
+A mana fountain can be seen on the right side.